bridgecrew-perf6/deployment-prototype/README.md

 # deployment-prototype
-Test of GitHub actions to deploy angular application to the Heroku server through github workflow
+Proof of concept of GitHub Workflow project to build the app in the GitHub and deploy built artifacts to Heroku